Why is my cat sleeping in the litter box?

 1. Why is my cat suddenly sleeping in the litter box?

+Suddenly sleeping in the litter box might be a sign of health issues.
+You should notice the activities of your cat daily to indicate whether it is in any mental or physical problems.
 It is not only about the stress that your cat is suffering from, but it also reflects health or urinary problems such as urinary tract infection, lower tract infection, or crystal formation.
 It might be best if you ask a professional vet for help.

 2. How can I get my cat to stop lying in the litter box?